Investing in your future may require some help along the way.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
-The following are 3 awards available at McMaster.
+Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.

-The HATCH Scholarship for Aboriginal Students is available to Aboriginal students in any undergraduate program, with preference given to Faculty of Engineering students.
+- The HATCH Scholarship for Aboriginal Students is available to Indigenous students in any undergraduate program, with preference given to Faculty of Engineering students.

-The Adella Margaret Bragg Scholarship is awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
+- The Adella Margaret Bragg Scholarship is awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
+The value is $12,000 ($3,000 each year).

 Ontario Student Assistance Program (OSAP)